 - Clone Degeneration: It's mentioned that with the current technology, human clones are only viable in test tubes and only during childhood.
 This explains why Ambertwo died.

 - Darker and Edgier: It's darker than even the film.
 For example, the military is referenced, a child gets hit by a car on-screen, religion is mentioned, and Jessie's past is gone into detail.
+One scene involves Giovanni stealing a defeated trainer's Pokémon, then ordering Mewtwo to attack the trainer.
+Said trainer lampshades the cruelty.

 - Death of a Child: